mcarifio/bashenv/README.md

 source ~/bashenv/bin/bashenv.sh ## install it
 ```

 When things break, I fix them.
-Each satillite benefits from the improvements.
+Each sategllite benefits from the improvements.
 But I also let my daily needs drive the improvements
 and fixes, [yagni](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

 ## <a id="raq">RAQ</a> (Randomly Asked Questions)